BartoszDabek/bdabek.pl/_posts/personal-goals/short-notes/2018_short_notes.md

 25/08/2018
 ---
 We have been at aquapark today and then later on grill at my family.
 As always - gooooood time.. and good food :).

+26/08/2018
+---
+I did back to home after few days of chillout and many kilometers traveled.
+I'm 2 kg heavier, so I need a little reduction.
+But today I also have a grill, we celebrate cousin's birthday so the reduction starts from tomorrow.

+27/08/2018
+---
+It's so hard to get back to wake up at 5 A.M.
+It's kind of normal because I was tired after whole this trip etc. but I need to tell my subconscious that I can do it, especially that I did it before.
+Today we had a small meeting/party with a couple of friends.
+We were just talking and having fun altogether.

+28/08/2018
+---
+Today I made a big improvement with my car crash app.
+What I planned for this week (regarding to app) - is done.
+But if I can do more... why don't do it? 💪💪

+29/08/2018
+---
+Today I woke up at 6:20 in the morning, drank coffee, went to run and started work (by work I mean my own project).
+In the afternoon I went cycling with my cousin, we talked and generally spent time actively.
+That was a good day!

+30/08/2018
+---
+Lately, I start to think that all this writing doesn't make sense because I don't have the exciting life I can write about everyday.
+But when I start thinking this way, second thoughts come up - `so, why did u start?`.
+And the answer is - feeling when you finish writing and you know you did something during the day already.
+This is one of the reasons why I won't stop writing in the morning!

+31/08/2018
+---
+Phew!
+Today, when I was doing something on the computer, the SSD disk suddenly disconnected without any warning.
+Fortunately, everything works fine for me after turning the computer off and on!
+I almost had a heart attack as I thought how much data I could lose!

+01/09/2018
+---
+Another month started!
+Time flies by so fast ...
+Today I cycled and after that, I went to my friends and we have been talking in general.